Ribeira do Foz, a hike to the hidden medieval water world.

 Ribeira da Foz is a hidden, magical place in Central Portugal that took us 3 years and 5 hikes to find.
-Not because its not known, among the locals its well known and much appreciated and going there for them is a natural thing, that they have been doing all their lives and directions seemed easy.
+Not because it’s not known, among the locals it’s well known and much appreciated and going there for them is a natural thing, that they have been doing all their lives and directions seemed easy.

 Often we were accompanied by the sound of natural waterfalls but were unable to locate them or find our way through the high growth and deep drops to actually be able to get to them.

-It has a completely unique flora and fauna, lush and somehow foreign, the small river is surrounded by large plants, trees and here and there the waterfalls are just lovely, we saw fish and langoustines and a multitude of dragonflies and birds
+It has a completely unique flora and fauna, lush and somehow foreign, the small river is surrounded by large plants, trees and here and the waterfalls are just lovely, we saw fish and langoustines and a multitude of dragonflies and birds.

 Note: the area is remote and not often visited, mobile networks don’t work, and there is no place to buy water or food.
 Go prepared!

 Closest villages with provisions are roughly 3km.

 The hike to the main waterfall from the train station of Praia do Ribatejo is roughly 3 km.
 Parking close to the waterfall is possible but the entry to the fall is a steep descent level easy to medium.

 The hike is accompanied by info boards and certain paths have been fitted with boarding.
 Currently, there is also a walking bridge across the river.

 Travelling by car you can park 500m from the main waterfall or 600m from the entry path to the river path.
 There is no official parking area anywhere in this area but there is plenty of space to park safely.